jdoid/MyCardCatalog/README.md

 ![alt text](../master/doc/images/menu.png?raw=true)

+#### Searching Book by Title
+Menu selection 2 prompts for a book title.
+Type in the exact title or any sequence of words to report all possible title matches.
+The search is currently case sensitive.

+#### Adding Book to Catalog
-Adding a book will prompt for title, author, subject, location.
+Menu selection 3 will prompt for title, author, subject, location.
 Subject and location will show options to use.
 Location implies where the book lives - digitally or physically.

-Currently a search is for title only and must be the complete title.
+## Futures
+- GUI along with current CLI
+- Rank the search matches
+- Additional attributes for book
+- Additional search types

 ## License
 MyCardCatalog is provided under the MIT License.